kembadev/recipe-book/README.md

 View the website at: http://localhost:PORT

-## Database options
+## 💾Database options

 This project can use either a local database or a more scalable option like MongoDB or MySQL.

 ### Local database

 > [!NOTE]
 > Not recommended.

-  For the local database, the project uses the lowdb library, which stores data in a JSON file.
+For the local database (file system), the project uses the lowdb library, which stores data in a JSON file.
 There is a class called LocalDB in server/src/helpers from which you can instantiate an object that facilitates queries to the database that includes methods such as addOne, findOne, removeOne, etc., to manage the data.

 ### Non-local database

 To use a non-local database such as MongoDB or MySQL, create a model similar to the local database model to avoid changing the controller and other parts of the application.
 For better integration, types are provided in server/src/types.